 I’ll write a blog about my time on the South Shore of Tahoe another time.
 Now, let’s dive right into it’s sister to the North!

 In 1863, a lil ole reporter named Samuel Clemens, (a.k.a.
 Mark Twain) wrote about how he despised Tahoe, writing in Virginia City’s Territorial Enterprise, “Tahoe — it sounds as weak as soup for a sick infant.
 Tahoe, be forgotten!”

 Then later in 1871 called it, “surely the fairest picture the whole world affords..” in his book, “Roughing It”.

-A world famous ski destination, Squaw Valley hosted the 1960 Winter Olympics.
-I stayed at Squaw Valley Alpine Village which gives you a glimpse into Olympic History.
+A world-famous ski destination, Palisades Tahoe (formerly known as Squaw Valley) hosted the 1960 Winter Olympics.
+I stayed in Olympic Valley at The Village at Palisades Tahoe (then known as Squaw Valley Alpine Village) which gives you a glimpse into Olympic History.

 During my visit, there was a Summer concert series going on in The Village.
 My room was located right at the heart of Base Camp.
 I could have some wine & charcuterie and listen to the live music from the comforts of my balcony.

-If adventure is more your thing, you can hop on the aerial tram and ride to High Camp which, I had a blast doing!
+If adventure is more your thing, you can hop on the aerial tram.
+The tram takes you up 2,000′ from Base Camp and rides to High Camp.
+I had a blast doing it!
 You’ll ascend from Base Camp at 6,200’ to High Camp at 8,200 ft.